Defence Strategic Communications Conference

 Professor Michael Clarke

-Sky News Military Analyst.
-Specialist adviser to several parliamentary committees including the Joint Committee on the National Security Strategy.
-RUSI Distinguished Fellow; fellow of KCL, the University of Aberystwyth and the Royal College of Defence Studies.
-Former member of the Chief of the Defence Staff's Advisory Board and the Prime Minister's National Security Forum.
+Sky News Military Analyst, specialist advisor to several parliamentary committees including the Joint Committee on the National Security Strategy, RUSI Distinguished Fellow, fellow of KCL, the University of Aberystwyth and the Royal College of Defence Studies., former member of the Chief of the Defence Staff's Advisory Board and the Prime Minister's National Security Forum.

 Networking drinks